WebWallen/WebWallen/README.md

 I'm an Internet Architect and Performance Marketer from Kingsport, TN.

-Currently seeking a tech role with a start-up located in: TN, VA, NC, SC, OH, or UT.
+Currently seeking a position with a tech start-up located in: TN, VA, NC, SC, OH, or UT.

-Used the phrase "tech role" instead of "web developer" because my skills extend beyond development.

-### Accomplishments and performance metrics to illustrate what I mean.
+### Accomplishments and performance metrics:

 💻 2,000+ hours of code experience<br/>
 💼 B.S. in business (management/marketing)<br/>